Relational Local Explanations: Relational Local Explanation (RLE) Framework

 \subsection{Relational local explanations for textual data}

-For relational local explanations of the textual models, in particulate self-attention-based models \cite{vaswani2017attention}, we represent a sentence as a graph $\mathcal{G}_i$, where each word is expressed as a node.
-Then, as we presented before, we permute the sentence by chaining the word order with replacement $n$ times.
-The whole procedure is illustrated in Fig. \ref{fig:rle_text}.
-This operation allows learning bidirectional context for a word.
-As a result, each position grasps directional context from both ``directions’’.
+For relational local explanations of textual models, in particulate self-attention-based models \cite{vaswani2017attention}, we represent a sentence as a graph $\mathcal{G}_i$, where each word is expressed as a node.
+Then, as we presented before, we permute the sentence by changing the word order with replacement $n$ times.
+The whole procedure is illustrated in Figure \ref{fig:rle_text}.
+This operation allows learning the bidirectional context for a word.
+As a result, each position is contextualized, i.e., by the directional context from words occurring on its left and words occurring on its right.

-The permutation idea was successfully used for training an XLNet \cite{yang2019xlnet} and GReaT \cite{borisov2022language} Transformer models; thus, it shows that transformer models are able to understand the semantics of a shuffled sentence.
-Furthermore, multiple studies \cite{battaglia2018relational, joshi2020transformers} made the same observation - a sentence can be seen as a graph, where words correspond to nodes and the computation of an attention score is the assignment of a weight to an edge between two worlds.
+A similar permutation idea was successfully used for training an XLNet \cite{yang2019xlnet} and GReaT \cite{borisov2022language} Transformer models; thus, exploiting the insight that transformer models are able to learn and extract additional information from the semantics of a shuffled sentence.
+Furthermore, multiple studies \cite{battaglia2018relational, joshi2020transformers} made the same observation - a sentence can be seen as a graph, where words correspond to nodes and the computation of an attention score is the assignment of a weight to an edge between two words.